bitcoin/bitcoin/doc/developer-notes.md

 - Assertions should not have side-effects

-  - *Rationale*: Even though the source code is set to to refuse to compile with assertions disabled, having side-effects in assertions is unexpected and makes the code harder to understand
+  - *Rationale*: Even though the source code is set to refuse to compile with assertions disabled, having side-effects in assertions is unexpected and makes the code harder to understand